Meet the Governors

 Prinz Nagalingam - Parent Governor

-I am a Solicitor based in St Albans.
+I am a Civil Servant based in St Albans.

 I was schooled in Hertfordshire before spending 16 years studying and working in Yorkshire.
 I have been a St Albans resident since 2012 and have two children who attend Mandeville.